sonatype-nexus-community/nancy/README.md

 ##### Via file

-By default if a file named `.nancy-ignore` exists in the same directory that nancy is run it will use it, will no other options need to be passed.
+By default, if a file named `.nancy-ignore` exists in the same directory that nancy is run it will use it, will no other options need to be passed.

 If you would like to define the path to the file you can use the following

 - `nancy sleuth --exclude-vulnerability-file=/path/to/your/exclude-file -p /path/to/your/Gopkg.lock`
 - `go list -json -deps | nancy sleuth --exclude-vulnerability-file=/path/to/your/exclude-file`

+If you would like to split up your excludes into multiple files besides your root `.nancy-ignore` you can pass them via the `-a` or `--additional-exclude-vulnerability-files` flags.

+- `nancy sleuth --additional-exclude-vulnerability-files=/path/to/first,/path/to/second`
+- `nancy sleuth -a /path/to/first -a /path/to/second`

+You can also combine it with the `-x` / `--exclude-vulnerability-file` flag.
+Nancy merges the additional files on top of the root `.nancy-ignore`.

+- `nancy sleuth -x .nancy-ignore.global -a .nancy-ignore.local`

 The file format requires each vulnerability that you want to exclude to be on a separate line.
 Comments are allowed in the file as well to help provide context when needed.
 See an example file below.